javaThonc/NCSA_Parallel_herd/README.md

 - Change the sorting order of the herd(line:490) [9->10]
 - Rank the Cow by the value of herd (The value of NPV go up by approximately 300-400)
 - Try to run it on HTC
+  - Finish the first version of the sub and create simplified submission
+  - Future and more work, integrate Beta into the script file and make it easier to use
 - Fix the bug of Exponential Function
 - Introduce Beta